Smart Money People Logo

 Want to boost your savings this year?
 We asked Clare Seal, author and financial coach to take over our blog to share ten ways you can save money in 2025.

-Want to boost your savings this year?
-We asked Clare Seal, author, financial coach and creator of the @myfrugalyear Instagram account to take over our blog to share ten tips on saving money.
+Want to boost your savings?
+We asked Clare Seal, author and financial coach to take over our blog to share ten tips on saving money.

 Let's get started.
-Some are new habits to build, whereas others are one-off or occasional actions that can make a big difference:
+Some are new habits to build, whereas others are one-off or occasional actions that can make a big difference to your money:

 1. Make an annual plan

 It’s hard to achieve your financial goals if you a) don’t make any in the first place and/or b) don’t have a plan to get there.
-The new year is a great opportunity to get started.
-Think about where you’d like to see yourself by the end of the year.
-And come up with a strategy to get there.
+Think about where you’d like to see yourself in a year's time and come up with a strategy to get there.
 Would you like to improve your earnings?
 Start saving for a house deposit?
 Overpay on your mortgage or pay off your credit card?
 It doesn’t matter what your goals are, but it does matter that you know what they are.

 Once you have an outcome in mind, work backwards – what steps do you need to take to get there?
 Is there anything getting in your way that you need to address?
 Keep it brief and to the point.
-Save it somewhere accessible, like a note or document on your phone, to keep you motivated when temptation strikes.
+Save your plan somewhere accessible, like a note or document on your phone, to keep you motivated when temptation to go rogue strikes.

 2. Budget in two parts

-These fintech platforms will allow you to set your budget for each spending category, tag transactions and then earn you when you’ve overspent.
-They take the legwork out of it, and should help to prevent you from having too much month left at the end of your money.
+These fintech platforms will allow you to set your budget for each spending category, tag transactions and alert you when you’ve overspent.
+They take the legwork out of it, and should help to keep you on track.

 3. Automate everything you possibly can

-Bill payments, credit card repayments, saving and investing are all things that require a lot of admin and remembering if you do them manually each month.
+Bill payments, credit card repayments, saving and investing are all things that require a lot of admin and it can be hard to remember to do everything each month.
 Take the mental load off by automating as much as you can.
-This will also help you to avoid any late fees on repayments or falling behind on your bills.
+This will also help you to avoid any late fees on repayments or fall behind on your bills.

-Some autosaving apps will also help to keep saving money fun for you.
-With features that allow you to do saving challenges or save money according to the weather etc.
+Some autosaving apps will also help to keep saving money fun with features that allow you to complete saving challenges for example.

 4. Use cashback on EVERYTHING

-Cashback is becoming more and more popular as prices rise and more cashback providers flood the market.
-This is no surprise – it’s free money as long as you’re using it for things you’d be buying or booking anyway.
+Cashback is becoming more and more popular as prices rise and new cashback providers continue to come onto the market.
+It's no surprise they're popular – it’s free money (as long as you’re using it for things you’d be buying or booking anyway).
 You can use apps such as TopCashback, Cheddar and Jam Doughnut to earn cashback on your day-to-day transactions and then withdraw the money to a savings pot.

 You could also use Airtime Rewards to earn cashback to get money off your mobile bill.
 Or Sprive, to earn cashback that overpays on your mortgage.